 REFLECTING ON PHASE I OF MY KITCHARI CLEANSE | a health journey

 Yesterday I completed phase 1 of my kitchari cleanse, 7 days of eating kitchari and the accoutrements pictured.
 The first two days were the worst, cravings ensued and I ended both nights with a banana smoothie... not exactly outlined in the cleanse guide but not all too detrimental either, besides raising, hopefully not spiking, my blood sugar.
 By day 3 I was waking up craving the stuff.
-With half an avocado for healthy fats in the morning, a squeeze of lemon and cilantro micro greens mostly mostly for sex appeal, I was loving this savory alternative to porridge.
+With half an avocado for healthy fats in the morning, a squeeze of lemon and cilantro micro greens mostly for the sexiness, I was loving this savory alternative to porridge.
 I started out cooking my full batch for the day every morning, but quickly realized that by the evening the congealed kitchari was hardly appetizing.
 Without the luxury of time however, I continued to prepare my daily servings worth this way until the weekend.
 The kitchari takes about an hour to prepare, but aside from that, it's minimal ingredients makes for time and energy saved in the kitchen.
 It's amazing what a planned menu for you day can do for your mental space.

 Notable changes so far...